-For most people, changing employers will not impact the ability to qualify for a mortgage loan, especially if you are going to be earning more money.
-For some homebuyers, however, the effects of changing jobs can spell disaster when it comes to your loan application.
-Make sure you discuss in great detail with your lender and know ahead of time what implications any change in your employment that might occur during your home buying experience and what its impact could be.
-Always be armed with the best knowledge and you will stay on the right track.
+For most people, changing employers will not impact the ability to qualify for a mortgage loan, especially if you will be earning more money.
+However, for some homebuyers, the effects of changing jobs can spell disaster when it comes to your loan application.
+Make sure you discuss in great detail with your lender and know ahead of time what implications any change in your employment might arise during your home buying experience and what its impact could be.
+Always be armed with the best knowledge, and you will stay on the right track.

-If your income is based on hourly wages and you work a straight 40 hour shift each week, without over-time, changing jobs (for the same wage or higher) should not present any trouble for you.
+If your income is based on hourly wages and you work a straight 40-hour shift each week without overtime, changing jobs (for the same salary or higher) should not present any trouble for you.
 Length of employment does come into play for some lenders.
-They love to see stability and not job hopping.
-Stay tight with your lender and disclose everything to them, let them help guide you in the right direction and hide nothing from them.
+They love to see stability and not job-hopping.
+Stay tight with your lender and disclose everything to them.
+Let them help guide you in the right direction and hide nothing from them.
 It will only cause you problems down the road if you do.

-This scenario is when an individual has a substantial portion of their income stemming from commission paychecks.
+This scenario is when individuals have a substantial portion of their income stemming from commission paychecks.
 Lenders typically average your commissions over the last two years, and you should never play around with how lenders calculate your income.
-Changing employers while trying to keep a loan application together is not a good idea.
+Changing employers while keeping a loan application together is not a good idea.
 It will create uncertainty about your future earnings from commissions.
-(There would be no track record from which to procure an average income.)
-Even if you are selling the same type of product, with essentially the same commission structure, the underwriter will not be certain that your past earnings will accurately predict future earnings.
+(There would be no track record to procure an average income.)
+Even if you are selling the same type of product, with essentially the same commission structure, the underwriter will not be sure that your past earnings will accurately predict future earnings.
 Changing jobs would greatly impact your ability to secure a home in a negative way.

 Bonuses - will they help or hurt?